Chapter 1

 6. Bake the pizza for 5 minutes

-On the other hand, if you cook it in a declarative way, you do not need to specify the step by step instructions but just describe how you would like the pizza cooked.
-Thick or thin crust?
+On the other hand, if you cook pizza in a declarative way, you wouldn't need to specify step-by-step instructions.
+Instead, you'd describe how you'd like the pizza cooked.
+Do you want a thick or thin crust?
 Pepperoni and bacon, or just a classic Margherita with tomato sauce?
 10-inch or 16-inch?
-The helper will figure out the rest and cook the pizza for you.
+The helper would figure out the rest and cook the pizza accordingly.

-That's the core difference between the term imperative and declarative.
-Now back to UI programming.
-Imperative UI programming requires developers to write detailed instructions to layout the UI and control its states.
-Conversely, declarative UI programming lets developers describe what the UI looks like and what you want to respond when a state changes.
+That's the core difference between imperative and declarative programming.
+Now, let's relate this to UI programming.
+Imperative UI programming requires developers to write detailed instructions to lay out the UI and control its states.
+Conversely, declarative UI programming lets developers describe what the UI looks like and how it should respond when a state changes.

-The declarative way of coding would make the code much easier to read and understand.
-Most importantly, the SwiftUI framework allows you to write way less code to create a user interface.
-Say, for example, you are going to build a heart button in an app.
-This button should be positioned at the center of the screen and is able to detect touches.
-If a user taps the heart button, its color is changed from red to yellow.
-When a user taps and holds the heart, it scales up with an animation.
+Using the declarative approach makes code much easier to read and understand.
+Most importantly, the SwiftUI framework allows you to write much less code to create a user interface.
+For example, let's say you're building a heart button in an app.
+This button should be positioned at the center of the screen and able to detect touches.
+When a user taps the heart button, its color changes from red to yellow, and when a user taps and holds the heart, it scales up with an animation.

 Figure 2.
 The implementation of an interactive heart button